Pau1fitz/console-dot-batman/readme.md

-###console.frog
+###console.batman

-`console.frog` is an easy way to spice up your development life.
+`console.batman` is an easy way to spice up your development life.
 Its really that simple!
 Runs on vanilla javascript, in most modern browsers (the kind that has developer tools!).
-You can see it live [here](http://tholman.com/console-dot-frog).
+You can see it live [here](https://pau1fitz.github.io/console-dot-batman/).

 ### Preview